 The Arc of Triomphe is another one of Paris landmarks.

 Ordered by Napoléon I in order to celebrate his military victories, its construction began in 1806 and ended in 1836.
-It stands in the middle of the “Charles De Gaulle” square, at the junction of the 8th, 16th and 17th neighbourhoods of Paris, near the Champs-Elysées.
+It stands in the middle of the “Charles De Gaulle” square, at the junction of the 8th, 16th and 17th neighborhoods of Paris, near the Champs-Elysées.

 Built as a church in the XVII century, and after several modifications, this impressive Paris landmark has now the vocation to honor those who have marked France history.